Rguio007/Rguio007/README.md

 ## 🚀 About Me
-I am a software developer with a taste for constant learning and in search of improving my skills trough practice.
+I am a software developer with a taste for constant learning

 ## 🛠 Skills